citp/privacy-policy-historical/b/bc/bcl/bclc.com.md

-> *The following text is extracted and transformed from the bclc.com privacy policy that was archived on 2013-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604045845id_/https%3A//corporate.bclc.com/customer-support/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bclc.com privacy policy that was archived on 2013-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131210041245id_/https%3A//corporate.bclc.com/customer-support/privacy.html) for the most accurate reproduction.*

-# Privacy Statement | Customer Support | BCLC
+# Privacy Statement

 British Columbia Lottery Corporation ("BCLC") takes your right to privacy seriously.
 You have a right to know what we do with your personal information so that you can make informed choices while on bclc.com.

-We aim to be a privacy leader within the gambling industry and so we have created a [Privacy Charter](https://web.archive.org/web/20130604045845id_/https%3A//corporate.bclc.com/who-we-are/player-privacy.html) to explain, in straightforward terms, what we do and what we don't do with your personal information.
+We aim to be a privacy leader within the gambling industry and so we have created a [Privacy Charter](https://web.archive.org/who-we-are/player-privacy.html) to explain, in straightforward terms, what we do and what we don't do with your personal information.

 BCLC is subject to B.C.'s _Freedom of Information and Protection of Privacy Act_ ("FIPPA").
 FIPPA directs how BCLC can use your personal information.
 BCLC's commitment to privacy is based upon three pillars — fairness, accountability and accessibility.
 These three pillars are designed to help BCLC meet its obligations under FIPPA.
 Read more in the Privacy Charter.